 We are a team of 14 with extensive experience building and growing companies (and sometimes selling them), all of us have a technical background.
 We like simplicity and speed.
 We believe data-driven real-time applications have the potential to change entire industries.

 We firmly believe in equal opportunities and in a workplace which is safe, diverse, and inclusive.
 We also believe that diversity will lead us to making better decisions, and that a diverse organization is a better organization.

-Someone to help us with technical sales.
+Someone to define data architecture for some of our clients.
 We don't know exactly what's the perfect role name for this, so we prefer to explain what we need from you, so you can pick the right name just in case you don't like the one we've chosen

 These days are a little bit different because of the COVID situation but you can get an idea of what's the typical day at Tinybird.
 I wake up early to read email and catch up with all the basecamp notifications, tickets and so on (other times I go for a run).
 After that I take care take of my daughter during the mornings and after that I spend the afternoon doing all the work that requires focus.
 If you are in a similar situation, don't worry, we totally understand that.

 We use Basecamp for daily coordination and planning, GitLab for issue tracking and milestones and Google Docs to discuss things like product decisions.
 There is always something to read and discuss.

 At this stage, what I like the most is to read emails from users who find problems using the platform.
 Yes, it sounds weird, but you only find real problems when you actually use the product.
 In general most of those emails are problems that can be solved with an option or a different way to do the same (but update our docs to avoid other user hits the same problem, of course), sometimes it needs a bug fix or add a small feature and other just write a guide.
 That'd be part of your job too.